 - Do you have access to markets in your neighbourhood?
 Are you able to fulfil your needs?
 How about the quality?
-Probe: In enough quantity?
-If not, why can't you? - 3.
-How do you feel the prices have evolved compared to the last months? - > Probe: Does it place a heavy burden on your household's overall expenditure?
+Probe: If unable to fulfil needs, why can't you? - > Probe: How do you evaluate the food diversity available at the local market in comparison with 2017? - 3.
+How do you feel the prices have evolved compared to the last months? - > Probe: Have traders increased their prices in the last 6 months? - Probe: Does it place a heavy burden on your household's overall expenditure?
+Which food groups did you notice the largest change in price over the last 6 months?
+Did it increase/decrease? - 4.
+Have you substituted one food group for another in the past few months because of lack of availability/difficulties buying food? - > Probe: What food is most difficult to obtain?
+What food group have you substituted it with?